 Rising tuition rates may make it harder to attend the university of your choice.
-There are savings accounts available to help with the cost such as 529 plans (qualified tuition programs) and the Coverdell education savings account (ESA).
+There are savings accounts available to help with the cost.
+These accounts include 529 plans and the Coverdell education savings accounts (ESAs).
 It may seem out of the ordinary to use a retirement account to save for college, but you can.

 Below are three reasons why it may be in your best interest to save for college using a Roth IRA over a 529 plan.

 Roth IRAs aren’t included as an asset on the FAFSA form.

 There are more than 100 questions on the application for Federal Student Aid (FAFSA).
 These questions help determine the expected family contribution (EFC).
 The EFC is the amount the IRS thinks a person should be able to pay for their own education.
 The number of assets a student and their parents have determines the EFC amount.
 This calculation includes most assets, including 529 plans.
 529 plans may increase the EFC and reduce the amount of financial aid the student receives.
 Roth IRAs and other retirement accounts are not considered assets when determining EFC.
 There is also no cap to the amount you can have inside a Roth IRA.
 So, it’s not going to decrease the student loan amount you or your child receives.